potatoeggy/napbot/README.md

 It also carries some miscellaneous other functions such as LaTeX rendering and custom slash command registration.

-The bot uses Discord's slash command
+The bot uses Discord's slash command integration for most of its features and the traditional bot prefix of `.` is deprecated.

 ### Features